Katie Malliff

 Katie Malliff (born 19 April 2003) is an English professional squash player.
-As of March 2023, she was ranked number 50 in the world.
+She reached a career high ranking of number 24 in the world during March 2025.

 Career

 In March 2022, she won her first professional tournament at the age of 18 after defeating Marta Dominguez Fernandez 3–1 in the final of the Val de Reuil Normandie, a Challenger 5 level event.

-In April 2022, she triumphed in the European Individual U19 tournament defeating Hannah Chukwu 3–0 in the final.
+In April 2022, she won the European Individual U19 tournament defeating Hannah Chukwu 3–0 in the final.